equinox-project/equinox-js/docs/docs/propeller/index.md

 `TailingFeedSource` continuously crawls a feed, submitting batches of events to a `Sink`.

-- **Crawling**: Continuously crawls a given feed.
+- **Crawling**: Continuously crawls a given feed forward from a checkpointed position (or the start of the feed if no batches have yet completed processing).
 It pauses momentarily between crawls once it's reached the tail of the feed.
-- **Checkpointing**: Regularly updates the checkpoint position to match the latest processed batch.
-Flushes the checkpoint when interrupted to minimise reduntant processing on start up.
+- **Checkpointing**: Regularly updates the checkpoint position to reflect the latest completed processed batch.
+Flushes the checkpoint when interrupted to minimise redundant processing on start up.